GerritCodeReview/gerrit/polygerrit-ui/README.md

 and IDEs.

-`eslint-config-google` is a port of the Google JS Style Guide to an ESLint config module, and `eslint-plugin-html` allows ESLint to lint scripts inside HTML.
+`eslint-config-google` is a port of the Google JS Style Guide to an ESLint config module. `eslint-plugin-html` allows ESLint to lint scripts inside HTML. `eslint-plugin-promise` allows us to maintain best practices with our asynchronous code.

 We have an .eslintrc.json config file in the polygerrit-ui/ directory configured to enforce the preferred style of the PolyGerrit project.
 After installing, you can use `eslint` on any new file you create.

 In addition, you can supply the `--fix` flag to apply some suggested fixes for simple style issues.

 If you modify JS inside of `<script>` tags, like for test suites, you may have to supply the `--ext .html` flag.